AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/First_Splash_JS/README.md

     3. Display control allowing the player to restart the game.
 9. Once the game restarts, make sure the game logic and UI are completely reset, then go back to step 1.

+Let's move forward, looking at how we can turn these steps into code, building up the example, and exploring JavaScript features as we go.

+### Initial setup

+To begin this tutorial, make a local copy of the [number-guessing-game-start.html](https://github.com/mdn/learning-area/blob/master/javascript/introduction-to-js-1/first-splash/number-guessing-game-start.html) file.
+Open it in both your text editor and your web browser.
+At the moment, you'll see a simple